WHAT WE DO

 When the source of radiation is from a machine outside the body, it’s called as External Beam Radiation therapy (EBRT).
-When radioactive material is placed close to tumour or area harboring cancer cells it’s called as Brachytherapy.
+When radioactive material is placed close to tumour or area harbouring cancer cells it’s called as Brach therapy.

 What is EBRT?